-Fees are due and payable every four weeks and a reminder note is placed in your individual pocket, stating the amount due, which is continually the same unless the amount of days your child attends Preschool has changed, or your child care benefit/rebate percentage has changed.
+Fees are due and payable every four weeks, which is continually the same unless the amount of days your child attends Preschool has changed, or your child care benefit/rebate percentage has changed.
+Your fee statement will be emailed to you.

 - Fees MUST be paid up to date, by the end of the four week period.